Fgerthoffert/actions-docker-shorthand-tags/README.md

 You need to provide two registries as part of the parameters:

-- a Source registry used to collect the list of existing docker tags.
-This currently only supports Docker Hub or Github and will use their respective API to fetch all tags published there.
+- a Source registry used to collect the list of existing Docker tags.
+This currently only supports Docker Hub or GitHub and will use their respective API to fetch all tags published there.
 - a Destination registry to which the shorthand tags will be pushed.

-Note that the shorthand tags are created using docker buildx imagetools, docker containers will not need to be downloaded into the local runner.
+Note that the shorthand tags are created using `docker buildx imagetools`, Docker containers will not need to be downloaded into the local runner.

 The action support both releases and "snapshot/development" versions and will try to stricly match these based on a provided digits count and snapshot suffix.